 2. Forging deep and meaningful friendships

-At home, it’s all too easy to get caught up in technology, but our summer camp environment doesn’t allow us to go into the worlds of social media, which allows us to create stronger in-person bonds with our camp family.
+At home, it’s all too easy to get caught up in technology, but our summer camp environment allows us to create stronger in-person bonds with our camp family.

 3. Bonding with clergy

-Living in small spaces with others teaches us how to work together and how to communicate when there’s a problem.
+Living in small spaces with others teaches us how to work together and communicate when there’s a problem.
 Talk about gaining useful real-world skills at camp!

 Each summer camp is unique, and that individuality makes each camp endearing and beloved.
 My camp, for example, is known for its singing, and I love learning to harmonize with friends.
 It sounds like a professional choir every time our camp comes together!